England local elections 2023: The view in the North West

 "The 4th of May will see a real poll," says Prof Tonge, "a true litmus test of public opinion."

-Both of the main parties will be in the North West in the autumn for their respective party conferences and their leaders will hope the momentum will be behind them.
+Both of the main parties will be in the North West in the autumn for their respective party conferences and their leaders will hope momentum will be behind them.

 Why do we need these elections?